-© Copyright, 2013, R. Fleischer
+© Copyright, 2017, R. Fleischer

 http://bmwmotorcycletech.info/references.htm; which has a LOT of information!
 Topics are in alphabetical order.
 It has a long list of where to go for specific things & services, that are not shown in the below article.
 I have NO financial or other interest in ANY company, product, or person I recommend!

 For MANUALS, a specific article, #80, http://bmwmotorcycletech.info/manuals.htm should be looked-at.

 I have NO financial or other interest in ANY company, product, or person I recommend!